pendexgabo/jira-external-links/README.md

 ## Versions

 0.0.2
-  - con document ready event.
+  - on document ready event.

 0.0.1
   - just the basics.